The-Back-Room/The-Back-Room.github.io/ROADMAP.md

         - **Popular Franchises**:
               Theme packs inspired by popular film franchises.
 This list is not in any particular order and may change at any time.

-            - **Star Wars**: Theme pack inspired by "The Star Wars" franchise by George Lucas.
+            - **Star Wars**: Theme pack inspired by the "Star Wars" films by George Lucas.
             - **Star Trek**: Theme pack inspired by the "Star Trek" franchise by Gene Roddenberry.

         - **Anime Inspired**: Theme packs inspired by popular anime series.
 This list is not in any particular order and may change at any time.